 - Acknowledge receipt of your complaint within three working days

-- If appropriate, convene a meeting of the Complaints Resolution panel, consisting of a Chair, a Secretary, an ad hoc member from the International Programmes unrelated to the complaint (but with experience and knowledge of the complaint area) and a student member
+- If appropriate, convene a meeting of the Complaints Resolution panel, consisting of a Chair, a Secretary, a staff member from the University of London unrelated to the complaint (but with experience and knowledge of the complaint area) and a student member

-- Meet within twenty working days (excluding University vacation periods) of our acceptance of the complaint at Stage Three
+- Meet within twenty working days (excluding University holiday periods) of acceptance of the complaint at Stage Three

 - Give you a full response of the decision within ten working days of the meeting of the Complaints Resolution Panel.

-If the panel will take longer than the agreed timescales, we will tell you.
-We will agree revised time limits with you and keep you updated on progress.
+If the Panel will take longer than the agreed timescales, we will tell you.